otrv4/otrv4/otrv4.md

 long term public key, signed information about supported versions, a signed profile expiration date, and an optional transition signature.

-Each participant maintains a user profile for publication and for authentication in the DAKE.
-Profiles should be published in a public location.
-Anyone who wants to access the user profile should know (or be able to find) its location.

-The profile publication allows users to repudiate their participation in a conversation that includes their profile.
+Each participant maintains a user profile for authentication in the DAKE and for publication.
+Publishing the user profile allows users to repudiate their participation in OTRv4 conversations.
+When a user profile is published, it is available from a public location, such as a server.
+Each implementation may decide how to publish the profile.
+For example, one client may publish profiles to a server pool (similar to a keyserver pool, where PGP public keys can be published).
+Another client may use XMPP's publish-subscribe extension (XEP-0060) for publishing profiles.

 When the user profile expires, it should be updated.
 The expiration and renewal policy determine the frequency of the user profile publication.